DanielAraldi/aero-ui/packages/ui/README.md

 ### Button 🔘

 The `Button` component is a `TouchableHighlight` component, but it also includes scale animations on the touch that you can control.
 The `Button` component have variants and totally customizable.
 By default it uses `Text` component and `Spinner` (when it's in loading state) component inside it, but it also accepts the `Text` and `Spinner` components customized.
 We add a `title` property to be used when you don't want to use Text component.
 A important detail about the `activeOpacity` property it's `1` this component.
+This component have accessibility attributes configured.
 Below we add some properties for it:

 | Property          | Description                                                                              | Default   | Platform |
 | ----------------- | ---------------------------------------------------------------------------------------- | --------- | -------- |